Nemirus/Simple-Calculator/README.md

-# Simple Calculator
+# Simple Calculato
 A minimalist Android calculator app built using Java and ViewBinding.
-Designed for simplicity and quick math operations on the go—no ads, no nonsense.
+Designed for simplicity and quick math operations.

 ## Features